FAQEUCyber Resilience Act

 It does not prescribe one single technical architecture, but it does require secure update-distribution mechanisms.
 Read together with the CRA's requirements to protect commands, programs and configuration against unauthorised manipulation, the OTA channel and package handling cannot be left unsecured.

-The ETSI standards in the local corpus make this more concrete for OTA implementations by pointing to secure channels and authenticity and integrity verification of updates.
+ETSI update-security standards make this more concrete for OTA implementations by pointing to secure channels, authenticated communication partners, and authenticity and integrity checks for updates.

 Citations